How to Remove VOCs From Your Home (Room-by-Room Guide)

 What Are VOCs and Why They Accumulate Indoors

-VOCs are not a single chemical but a category that includes hundreds of compounds, such as formaldehyde, benzene, toluene, and limonene.
-Each behaves differently in the body, but many share similar exposure pathways and health concerns.
+VOCs are not a single substance but a category that includes hundreds of compounds such as formaldehyde, benzene, and toluene.
+Each behaves differently in the body, but most share similar exposure pathways through inhalation.

 Common indoor sources include: